 As I said.
-The central issue in this passage is not the length of a woman’s hair, but that her head be covered when she prays or prophesies.
+The central issue in this passage is not the length of a woman’s hair, but that her head is covered when she prays or prophesies.
 To have her head uncovered, Paul says (vv.
 5,6), is one and the same with the woman who is shaved.
 So if a woman’s head is not covered, let her be shorn.
 But if it is a shame to be shorn or shaved, let her be covered.
 Paul is simply drawing logical conclusions.
 The Corinthian believers would understand this.
-May the Spirit give us understanding of its meaning for us today.
+May the Spirit give us an understanding of its meaning for us today.
 And its relationship to submission.
 For that is the lesson.
 As well as roles.
 There are God-given roles for men and women.

 So, having summarized verses 5 and 6. . .

 Notice.
 Shaving and shearing are not meant in the simple sense of “cutting” one’s hair, as when a woman styles her hair.
 But in a sense that brings shame.
 For a woman to be shaved brings obvious shame socially.
 But to be shorn is also shameful.
 Why?
 A fundamental meaning of the word is the shearing sheep experience (see Acts 8:32).
 Anyone who has witnessed it knows it’s not a pretty sight.
 For a sheep, a shearing is more or less a shave.
 Sometimes they even bleed.
 A sheep doesn’t usually have a reason to feel all that pretty when it runs from its pile of wool.
 It’s a humbling experience.
 Fantine in Les Miserables resembles a shorn sheep after she sells her hair.
 It is not attractive.

 The two words “shaved” and “shorn” are used by Paul in a way that is closely related, nearly to the point of being interchangeable.
 They are actually very similar and both relate to shame, not a haircut.